atsushieno/aap-core/README.md

   - androidaudioplugin-LV2 (aar) - follows the same AGP-modules structure
   - androidaudioplugin-VST3 (aar; TODO) - follows the same AGP-modules structure
   - samples
-    - aaphostsample - sample app - follows the same AGP-modules structure
+    - aaphostsample - sample host app - follows the same AGP-modules structure
+    - aaplv2plugins - library module (aar) that contains LV2 plugins (resources and manifests)
+    - aappluginsample - sample LV2 plugins to be consumed by out of process hosts
+    - localpluginsample - sample host and plugins bundled within an application
 - tools
   - aap-import-lv2-metadata

-### Building two apps
+### Running host app and plugins app

 AAP is kind of client-server model, and to fully test AAP framework there should be two apps (for a client and a server).
-At this state the code structure and the way how we debug apps is hacky; we rewrite `applicationId` part of `build.gradle` in `aaphostsample` to basically duplicate two apps, and run the client which launches service in the end.

-It is manually done for now, depending on which part we want to debug.
-There should be better way to handle that in the future.
+Therefore, there are `aaphostsample` and `aappluginsample` for completeness.
+Both have to be installed to try out.

+There is another sample `localpluginsample` which does not really demonstrate inter-app connection but demonstrates local plugin processing instead.
+Note that those plugins in the app is also queryabled and indeed shows up when `aaphostsample` is run (and if this `localpluginsample` in installed).

+On Android Studio, you can switch which app to launch.

+### Debugging Audio Plugins (Services)

+When you would like to debug your AudioPluginServices, an important thing to note is that services (plugins) are not debuggable until you invoke `android.os.Debug.waitForDebugger()`, and you cannot invoke this method when you are NOT debugging (it will wait forever!) as long as the host and client are different apps.
+This also applies to native debugging via lldb (to my understanding).

+`aappluginsample` therefore invokes this method only at `MainAcivity.onCreate()` i,e. it is kind of obvious that it is being debugged.

 ### Build with AddressSanitizer